 This page provides links to Federal Highway Administration and other U.S. DOT programs, resources, and reports that promote livability in transportation planning.
 The links are intended to assist decision makers and stakeholders interested in integrating livability principles into their communities' transportation systems.
-Visit the Livability Tools/Webinars page for resources produced by the FHWA Livability Initiative.
+Visit the Livability Tools and Livability Webinars pages for resources produced by the FHWA Livability Initiative.

 - FHWA Accessibility Resource Library - This page supports FHWA's effort to organize and make available information that relates to the Americans with Disabilities Act (ADA) and other accessibility resources that may affect research, planning, design, construction, civil rights, or operations of any Federal Highway Administration project.